OSInside/kiwi/doc/source/quickstart.rst

 .. note:: **Abstract**

-   This document describes how to start working with KIWI, an OS appliance builder.
+   This document describes how to start working with {kiwi}, an OS appliance builder.
    This description applies for version |version|.

 Before you start
 ----------------

-1. Install KIWI first, either via your distributions' package manager (see :ref:`kiwi-installation`) or via:
+1. Install {kiwi} first, either via your distributions' package manager (see :ref:`kiwi-installation`) or via:

    .. code:: bash